US Expat Tax Deductions and Credits

 7. Child and Dependent Care Credit

-For the 2022 tax year, the credit amount is $3000 for one qualifying person and $6000 for two or more qualifying people.
+For the 2024 tax year, the credit amount is up to $3,000 for one qualifying person and $6,000 for two or more qualifying people.
 The maximum credit is 35% of your employment-related expenses.
-Note that once your Adjusted Gross Income is over $43,000, the maximum credit drops to 20% of your employment-related expenses.
+However, once your Adjusted Gross Income (AGI) exceeds $43,000, the maximum credit drops to 20% of your employment-related expenses.

 8. Individual Retirement Account (IRA) Deductions